 New York Life

 If you are a member of AARP, you may want to consider getting a quote from New York Life.
 The company has a partnership with AARP, which offers exclusive pricing and policy features to members.
-If you are worried about life insurance medical exams, the AARP program through New York Life could be a great choice, as no medical exams are required to get a policy.
+If you are worried about life insurance medical exams, the AARP program through New York Life could be a great choice, as no health exams are required to get a policy.

 If you are interested in a final expense policy, which is a type of whole life policy that provides a small death benefit to cover end-of-life expenses, Transamerica could be a good fit.
 The company also offers several other types of life insurance plans, including term life, whole life and universal life.

 How to choose the best life insurance for people over 50